SauceX22/project-72/README.md

 The workspace is completely and flawlessly organized as its obvious, where:

--   `controllers`: contains class controllers for things such as the schedule in the second page
+-   `controllers`: contains class controllers for things such as the schedule in the second page.
--   `models`: contains class models, such as Course, Section, and Lecture
+-   `models`: contains class models, such as Course, Section, and Lecture.
--   `utils`: holds important utility tools for our application
+-   `utils`: holds important utility tools for our application.